NatronGitHub/Natron/Documentation/source/plugins/fr.inria.openfx.ReadMisc.rst

 |pluginIcon|

-*This documentation is for version 1.1 of ReadMisc.*
+*This documentation is for version 1.1 of ReadMisc (fr.inria.openfx.ReadMisc).*

 Description
 -----------